HiIAmTzeKean/HiIAmTzeKean/README.md

 ## Summary

-I am studying in Nanyang Technological University (NTU) Computer science from year 2021 to 2025.
+I have graduated from Nanyang Technological University (NTU) Computer science in 2025.
-My specialiation will be in AI and Machine Learning!
-I am looking into expanding my knowledge into the field of finance and am in the midst of taking a CFA.
+My specialiation is in AI!
+I am looking into expanding my knowledge into the field of finance and will be taking some finace modules.

 ## Education

-- NTU (Bachelor with honours)
+- NTU (Bachelor with highest distinction, honours)
 - National University Singapore (Semester) 2023
 - Tsinghua University (Virtual) 2023
 - Shanghai Jiao Tong University (Semester) 2024